Eye For Film >> Movies >> Blank City (2009) Film Review

 Richly observed urban fairytales like Downtown 81, starring Jean-Michel Basquiat, are equally contemporaneous and take the breath away.
 Blank City also charts the rise of the musical revolution, and shows how it links with the downtown NY film scene; how filmmakers and musicians kept feeding off one another for their next creation.
 Almost anyone who was anyone was roped into being a punk rocker, the sound aptly described as "trying to make music as though no-one had ever made it".

-Lizzie Borden is another participant who made politically radical films - most potently a strongly left-wing picture featuring the destruction of the World Trade Center, using large minatures and and glitter.
-Her films included G-Man and the audacious Black Box, sharp satires on the reactions to the threat of terrorism.
+Lizzie Borden is another participant who made politically radical films - most potently Born In Flames, a strongly left-wing picture featuring the destruction of the World Trade Center, using large minatures and and glitter.

 Many, many more anecdotes and wild stories await you.
 (I tried keeping notes, but was swiftly beaten down by the sheer volume.)
 And yet, Danhier's film feels organic in its construction, leading effortlessly from one story to the next with very little dead-time between them.
 It is an outstanding achievement - and for those of us not part of the movement, a deliriously fun ride.Reviewed on: 17 Jun 2010